shakfu/pd-chuck/README.md

 Note that this is project is the sibling to [chuck-max](https://github.com/shakfu/chuck-max), a Max-MSP external with similar features.

 The current chuck version used is `1.5.2.3-dev (chai)`

+## faustgen2~

+In addition, another pure-data external, [faustgen2~] by Albert Graef, is included for macOS for no other reason than the dependencies, due to the `Faust.chugin`, are already available and it would be nice to have two faust-related externals for the price of one.

+Builds with `make faustgen`

 ## Status